Skip to content

 AGENT_ENABLE_MCP_MEMORY: true

-# Memory agent settings
+# Memory storage settings

-MEM_AGENT_STORAGE_TYPE: json # Storage type: "json" (default) or "vector"
+MEM_AGENT_STORAGE_TYPE: json # Storage type: "json", "vector", or "mem-agent"

 MEM_AGENT_MODEL_PRECISION: 4bit